vsuorant/sshpyk/README.rst

 .. option::   --no-check, -nc

               Do not check for the existence local or remote Python executables.
-This option can be used alone or with other options, e.g. with -l.
+This option can be used alone or with other options, e.g. with :code:`-l`.